-Streamline NEPA Compliance
+K. Streamline NEPA Compliance

 A number of habitat projects must complete Environmental Assessments prior to implementing the project.
 Some project sponsors indicated this effort can be costly and require considerable time prior to implementation.
-Project proponents should consider whether a programmatic Environmental Assessment or Impact Statement (EIS) could be developed for specific types of habitat restoration projects on U.S. Forest Service land, for example.
+Project sponsors should consider whether a programmatic Environmental Assessment or Impact Statement (EIS) could be developed for specific types of habitat restoration projects on, for example, U.S. Forest Service land.
 This approach might reduce overall costs and speed implementation.

-Consider Forest Health
+L. Consider Forest Health